-I first learned about my anti-Fya antibodies in February 2020 when I suffered an ectopic pregnancy and had them show up on my antibody screen.
-I had previously had two healthy, term pregnancies without issue, but must have become sensitized either during the c-section for my second child or the ectopic pregnancy itself.
-During the ectopic there was just the antibody screen and not a titer, so the antibodies were just brought up in passing, there was mention that if I had a future pregnancy I may need additional monitoring.
+I first learned about my anti-Fya antibodies in February 2020 when I suffered an ectopic pregnancy.
+As part of that blood work, they ran an antibody screen which came back positive.
+I had previously had two healthy, term pregnancies without issue, so this was a surprise.
+I must have become sensitized either during the c-section for my second child or during the ectopic pregnancy itself.
+During the ectopic only the antibody screen was run (not a titer), so the anti-Fya antibodies were just brought up in passing.
+There was a brief mention that if I had a future pregnancy I may need additional monitoring.

 Fast forward to November 2020 when I was again pregnant, with what was initially a twin pregnancy.
-One of the twins passed away between 6 and 8 weeks and was reabsorbed given that I was still pregnant with my remaining baby.
+One of the twins passed away between 6 and 8 weeks and was reabsorbed.
 At this time my antibody screen was repeated and my titer came back critically high for anti-Fya, at 512.

-At about 14 weeks I transferred care to a wonderful MFM group who walked me through the monitoring my pregnancy would require.
-Starting at 18 weeks I had MCA dopplers every 2 weeks, until 28 weeks when I had my first scan with an MOM elevated above 1.5.
-I was given steroids and scheduled for an IUT with repeat dopplers beforehand- however the next day my baby’s MOM had decreased back down to 1.47.
-Over the next several weeks she stayed just under the threshold for IUT, and I had scans at least twice weekly, with NSTs starting at 32 weeks.
-At 34 weeks and 4 days her dopplers were again elevated, and after some close monitoring Ellie was delivered at 35 weeks and 1 day.
+I transferred care to a wonderful MFM group around 14 weeks.
+They walked me through the monitoring that my pregnancy would require.
+Starting at 18 weeks I had MCA dopplers every 2 weeks, until 28 weeks.
+This was when I had my first scan with an MOM elevated above 1.5.
+I was given steroids and scheduled for an IUT with repeat dopplers beforehand- however the next day my baby’s MoM had decreased back down to 1.47.
+Over the next several weeks she stayed just under the threshold for an IUT, and I had scans at least 2x a week.
+Starting at 32 weeks, I had NSTs as well.
+At 34 weeks and 4 days my baby’s MoM was elevated, and after some close monitoring Ellie was delivered at 35 weeks and 1 day.

 At birth her hemoglobin was 9 and bilirubin 4.6.
-She immediately underwent two blood transfusions and started phototherapy, and has been doing well and progressing through her NICU stay so far (as I’m writing this she is on day 4 of life).
+She immediately underwent two blood transfusions and started phototherapy.
+Ellie has been doing well and progressing through her NICU stay so far (as I’m writing this she is 4 days old).

-I wanted to share this story because a I had never heard of anti-Fya prior to this pregnancy (despite being a family medicine physician Assistant that cares for newborns after birth!), and there are few stories available online, even my experienced MFM doctors had not dealt with this particular antibody before.
-I didn’t know what to expect, but I am so glad to be through the pregnancy and hope that sharing this story is helpful for families out there who may be going through a similar struggle.
+I wanted to share this story because I had never heard of anti-Fya prior to this pregnancy despite being a family medicine physician Assistant that cares for newborns after birth!
+There are very few stories available online for people to read.
+Even my experienced MFM doctors had not dealt with this particular antibody before.
+I didn’t know what to expect, but I am so glad to be through the pregnancy.
+I hope that sharing this story is helpful for families out there who may be going through a similar struggle.

 How can health care providers help?